SantaLauk/ISMS-Portfolio-AIR/README.md

 ## Overview

 This repository contains a complete, end-to-end Information Security Management System (ISMS) portfolio built to the requirements of **ISO/IEC 27001:2022**.
-It was developed to demonstrate practical knowledge of the standard — from organisational context and risk assessment through policy development, control evaluation, internal audit, and improvement planning.
+It was developed to demonstrate practical knowledge of the standard, from organisational context and risk assessment through policy development, control evaluation, internal audit, and improvement planning.

-The fictional organisation (AIR) is a 145-person critical infrastructure research firm operating across three EU locations (Madrid, Brussels, Berlin), holding government-classified research data, and developing proprietary AI models.
-This profile was chosen deliberately because it creates a complex, realistic information security environment — multiple jurisdictions, sensitive data classifications, contractor access risks, and a mix of cloud and on-premises infrastructure.
+The fictional organisation (AIR) is a 145-person critical infrastructure research firm operating across three EU locations (Madrid, Brussels, Riga), handling sensitive research and infrastructure-related data, and developing proprietary AI models.
+The scenario was chosen to reflect a complex, realistic information security environment (multiple jurisdictions, sensitive data classifications, contractor access risks, and a mix of cloud and on-premises infrastructure).

-**Certification target (simulated):** ISO/IEC 27001:2022 — Q1 2026
+**Certification target (simulated):** ISO/IEC 27001:2022 — Q1 2027
 **Standard clause coverage:** All mandatory clauses (4–10) and all 93 Annex A controls assessed

 ---